 Third-year residents gain additional primary surgical experience in cataracts and glaucoma procedures.
 Several months are spent on the Glaucoma service where residents gain valuable experience as primary surgeon and helping assist on a variety of glaucoma tubes and shunts as well as cataract extractions.
 Additional time is spent on the Cornea/Refractive Service as well as on the Advanced Cataract rotation.

-While on the Cornea/Refractive Service, Fridays are spent performing Refracticve Surgery with Dr. Karl Stonecipher and Dr. Richard Davis at the UNC Kittner Eye Center.
+While on the Cornea/Refractive Service, Fridays are spent performing Refracticve Surgery with Dr. Karl Stonecipher and Dr. Julie Skaggs at the UNC Kittner Eye Center.
 The other third year four month block is spent back in Fayetteville, NC at the FVAMC, where the resident works along with the second year resident, gains more primary surgical experience, and allows residents to perform a large number of cataract, glaucoma, and oculoplastic procedures.
 Individual housing in a desirable area of town and a travel stipend are provided for residents while at FVAMC.

 Each week during the first year, residents take primary call on either Wednesday, Thursday, or Friday through Sunday.
 At any given time, the two second year residents not at FVAMC take primary call on either Monday or Tuesday.
 Back up call is split between the second and third year residents not at FVAMC.